StartArticlesWhat is Payment Gateway and Payment Intermediary?

-A Payment Gateway is an e-commerce technology that processes payments for online businesses, eCommerce and physical stores.
-He acts as an intermediary between the merchant and the financial institutions involved in the transaction
+A Payment Gateway is an e-commerce technology that processes payments for online businesses, eCommerce, and brick-and-mortar stores.
+It serves as an intermediary between the merchant and the financial institutions involved in the transaction.

 Main functions: